Pauline Forde, Art Psychotherapist, EMDR, Relational Couples Counselling.

 Sustaining a fulfilling and stable relationship is never easy, especially if one member of the couple has experiences of childhood trauma and now, as an adult continues to be affected by their experience.

 I provide a form of couple therapy that is particularly effective in helping people address severe trauma within a relatively short period.
 During therapy, the client's partner supports them through their treatment sessions.
-This treatment can bring a clearer understanding of the effects of the trauma has upon their partner.
+This treatment can bring a clearer understanding of the effects of the trauma has on their partner.
 The couple becomes able to manage the anxiety, and their relationship strengthens, becomes closer, stable and their individual sense of well-being is strengthened.

 Training, qualifications & experience